Ohmarr/Mars_Mission_Web_Scraping/README.md

 # Mission to Mars

-## A webpage that displays information about Mars.
+## A webpage that displays the latest information about Mars, gathered from online sources.

 ![mission_to_mars](Images/mission_to_mars.jpg)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+This application utilized Jupyter Notebook, BeautifulSoup, Pandas, Splinter, PyMongo, Flask Web Templating, & requests.

+Two files were used to develop this application.

 ## Step 1 - Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.
+ `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.

 ### NASA Mars News